 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Description of Key Audit Matter
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon.
+Following are the brief summary of Key Audit Matters: